Join C4CM to learn the nuts and bolts of the proposed rules, plus get the answers to your most pressing questions like:

 - When would the DOL’s rules be finalized and likely to take effect?

-- What can my organization do right now to prepare for new FLSA compliance obligations?
+- What can your organization do right now to prepare for these changes?

 - Will the duties tests for the executive, administrative and professional exemptions change under the new regulations and require you to review all exempt positions?